lucas874/swarm-composition-artifact/README.md

 * Storing scripts in home folder of image as xyz.sh or installing them as /usr/local/bin/xyz like now?

 #### TODO:
-* TEst if everythin works with redirecting stderr to log file so like make rust code not work see if stack trace logged etc.
-* add more logging so that we can se how/if something goes wrong. look at tracing.
-DONE, unless current amout of logging is not enough.
-Ask if it is.
-* DONE.
-Using cargo build --release -all-targets Make build time shorter possibly, when running kick-the-tires?
-Building more things in dockerfile what does criterion run and what does npm run build build?
-	Say this make take a minute...
-* Reusable show how to uncomment something to make it fail or not being a proper implementation.
-And how to implement something.
-* Mount things, have a look at https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/jolie/lemma2jolie build script.
+* Write proper scripts to start container with and without mount. etc.
+* Test inserting panics and wrong file path.
+See that it is properly logged.
+* Test with windows and mac.
 * Write a proper readme.
 Explaining things like how to change examples etc.
-* Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
-* checkmarks etc.
-* Consider zipping old criterion folder and old benchmark sub size folder if invoked again.
-* Test new things -- checking the existence of process -- by introducing errors to rust code.
-Hoping it will fail, send trace to stdout, move on report error to user and store stderr in file.
-* For mounting: consider mounting folders containing demos and the ones containing results.
-But not the ones with machine-check and runner source code because shadows.
-Might become weird?
+    - Show how to uncomment something to make it fail or not being a proper implementation.
+And how to implement something.
-    - But shipping it with source code for those libraries and say that to observe changes in container you must rebuild the container
+    - Show how to recompile.
+But shipping it with source code for those libraries and say that to observe changes in container you must rebuild the container
+* Tracing in rust code.
+Also test inserting panics.

 #### DONE:
 * Remove date command invocation from scripts.
 DONE